-- You file a report of harassment and/or discrimination and request mediation.*
+- A Survivor files a report of sexual violence and requests mediation.*

 - If the matter is resolved by mediation:

-- The confidential resolution shall be acknowledged by the parties in writing, in sufficient detail to allow for its implementation, with the mediator signing as a witness.
+A) The confidential resolution shall be acknowledged by the Survivor and the Respondent in writing, in sufficient detail to allow for its implementation, with the mediator signing as a witness.

-- If the matter is not resolved by mediation within 30 working days, then you can choose to proceed to an investigation (if an investigation was already underway when mediation was attempted, then the investigation shall resume).
+- If the matter is not resolved by mediation within 30 working days, then the Survivor can choose to proceed to an investigation (if an investigation was already underway when mediation was attempted, then the investigation shall resume).

-* If you initially decide against mediation and the matter proceeds to an investigation, you may still request mediation later on provided that the assessor has yet to complete the investigation.
+* If you initially decide against mediation and the matter proceeds to an investigation, you may still request mediation later on provided that the Special Investigator has yet to complete the investigation.
 Any investigation that is underway will be suspended for a maximum of 30 days.